Tet Offensive: Party politics

 By 1966–1967, however, after suffering massive casualties, stalemate on the battlefield, and destruction of the northern economy by U.S. aerial bombing, there was a dawning realization that if current trends continued, Hanoi would eventually lack the resources necessary to affect the military situation in the South.
 As a result, there were more strident calls by the moderates for negotiations and a revision of strategy.
 They felt that a return to guerrilla tactics was more appropriate since the U.S. could not be defeated conventionally.
 They also complained that the policy of rejecting negotiations was in error.
 The Americans could only be worn down in a war of wills during a period of "fighting while talking".
 During 1967 things had become so bad on the battlefield that Lê Duẩn ordered Thanh to incorporate aspects of protracted guerrilla warfare into his strategy.

-During the same period, a counter-attack was launched by a new, third grouping (the centrists) led by President Hồ Chí Minh, Lê Đức Thọ, and Foreign Minister Nguyễn Duy Trinh, who called for negotiations.
+During the same period, a counter-attack was launched by a new, third grouping (the centrists) led by President Ho Chi Minh, Lê Đức Thọ, and Foreign Minister Nguyễn Duy Trinh, who called for negotiations.
 From October 1966 through April 1967, a very public debate over military strategy took place in print and via radio between Thanh and his rival for military power, Giáp.
 Giáp had advocated a defensive, primarily guerrilla strategy against the U.S. and South Vietnam.
 Thanh's position was that Giáp and his adherents were centered on their experiences during the First Indochina War and that they were too "conservative and captive to old methods and past experience... mechanically repeating the past."